dhirsch1138/cc65_template/README.md

 # Dev Containers
 This might be your first encounter with dev containers.
 This project was mine (killing two birds with one rock, learning Dev Containers and 6502).

 Firstly: it is worth looking over https://code.visualstudio.com/docs/devcontainers/containers to see what you are getting into.
-But if you're asking me:

 ## What are they?
 Dev containers are self contained docker containers that house everything needed to code and compile a project (or really do anything, they are super flexible).
 You can use this one to: